 AllWISE makes use of data from the Two Micron All-Sky Survey which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the NASA and the National Science Foundation.
 AllWISE kindly acknowledges Norbert Zacharias for providing early access to and guidance for making the best use of the USNO CCD Astrographic Catalog (UCAC4).

-Analyses in this document make use of observations made with the Spitzer Spitzer Space Telescope, obtained from the NASA Infrared Science Archive, both of which are operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA, and the Sloan Digital Sky Survey, which was funded by the Alfred P. Sloan Foundation, the U.S. Department of Energy, the Participating Institutions, the National Science Foundation, NASA, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council of England.
+Analyses in this document make use of observations made with the Spitzer Spitzer Space Telescope, obtained from the NASA/IPAC Infrared Science Archive, both of which are operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA, and the Sloan Digital Sky Survey, which was funded by the Alfred P. Sloan Foundation, the U.S. Department of Energy, the Participating Institutions, the National Science Foundation, NASA, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council of England.